ServiceStack/ServiceStackVS/CreateYourFirstProject.md

 ## How does it work? ##

 Now that you're new project is running, let's have a look at what we have.
-The template comes with a single web service route which comes from the request DTO (Data Transfer Object).
+The template comes with a single web service route which comes from the request DTO (Data Transfer Object) which is located in the WebApplication1.ServiceModel project under `Hello.cs` file.

     [Route("/hello/{Name}")]
     public class Hello : IReturn<HelloResponse>